Balazs-Nagy/elte-ai-ml/README.md

-# network-science
+# Network science
-an introduction to the modelling of large networks and understanding the basic measures of models and the role of linear algebra in network science.
+An introduction to the modelling of large networks and understanding the basic measures of models and the role of linear algebra in network science.